-Coeliac plexus block under image guidance is an easy and safe percutaneous procedure with good outcomes for pain palliation in patients who have chronic abdominal pain related to the coeliac ganglia.
+Celiac plexus block under image guidance is an easy and safe percutaneous procedure with good outcomes for pain palliation in patients who have chronic abdominal pain related to the celiac ganglia.

 This usually includes patients with advanced cancers, especially from upper abdominal viscera, such as the pancreas, stomach, duodenum, proximal small bowel, liver and the biliary tract, or due to enlarged lymph nodes.

 Splanchnic nerve block for pain from the upper abdominal viscera was first described by Maxi Kappis in 1914 using bony landmarks from a posterior approach.
-He demonstrated that this could be used as a form of surgical anaesthesia.
+He demonstrated that this could be used as a form of surgical anesthesia.

-As image guidance started becoming widespread in the 1950s, Jones (1957) described the use of ethanol-induced coeliac plexus neurolysis for long term pain relief.
+As image guidance started becoming widespread in the 1950s, Jones (1957) described the use of ethanol-induced celiac plexus neurolysis for long term pain relief.
 This method is now well-established.

 - persistent, intractable abdominal or localised back pain due to malignant disease in the upper abdomen

 - failure of standard pain control therapy